safiyc/Galactic-Age-Calculator/README.md

 ## Description

-This program lets user converts earth years to x planet years, and user can calculate life expectancy.
+This program lets user converts earth years to X planet years, and user can calculate life expectancy.

 ## Setup